brafdlog/caspion/README.md

 ## Release

-The Release workflow, configured in `.github/workflows/release.yml`, will draft a new release or update the artifacts on an existing draft, according to the following conditions:
+The Release workflow, configured in `.github/workflows/release.yml`, will **draft** a new release or update the artifacts on an existing draft, according to the following conditions:

 1. A change pushed to the `master` branch.
 1. The `version` from the `package.json`, with the prefix `v`, is not a **published** release.
 1. Upload the artifacts to the `v${package_version}` Github Release.

+It means that after you published a new release, from the Github interface, you need to upgrade the version in the `package.json` file, to get a new draft.

 #### Disclaimer